WernerVdM97/SKRIPSIE/README.md

   - Rewriting these probabilties and discounting them to an existing unsmoothed language model in ARPA format

-Other files included are examples of basic interactions with neural networks and language modeling
+###Other files included are examples of basic interactions with neural networks and language modeling

+##Lastly we Analyze and compare results